skywind3000/vim-quickui/MANUAL.md

 - `/`: search.
 - `?`: search backwards.

-If you want to open file in current window when pressing `Space`, you can either change `switchbuf` option or change `g:quickui_switch_space` manually:
+If you want to open a file in the current window when pressing `Space`, you can either change the `switchbuf` option or set `g:quickui_switch_space` manually:

 ```VimL
 let g:quickui_switch_space = ''
 ```

-Once it has been defined, it will overshadow `switchbuf` option, and an empty string means edit in the current window.
+Once defined, it overrides the `switchbuf` option.
+An empty string means edit in the current window.

     :h switchbuf

-For more information, please see the help of `switchbuf`.
+For more information, see the help for `switchbuf`.

 ### Function list

-Function list can be actived by:
+The function list can be activated with:

     call quickui#tools#list_function()

-The cursor will stay in the current function initially:
+The cursor starts at the current function:

 ![](https://skywind3000.github.io/images/p/quickui/list-function.png)

 Navigate and press enter to jump to the selected function.
-This feature requires `ctags` in you `$PATH`.
+This feature requires `ctags` in your `$PATH`.

 ### Help viewer

-Use `textbox` to display vim help in a popup window:
+Use `textbox` to display Vim help in a popup window:

     call quickui#tools#display_help('index')